Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Effect of registers V and O translated from the original Japanese datasheet**
 ![](/Pictures%20and%20datasheets/Bias_registers.png)

+Even by translating the original datasheet, this is a bit confusing but you get the idea: always set Z1 to 1 and you'll get a dark signal approximately equal to voltage given by register V, called Vref.
+This Vref varies between sensors for a same set of registers.
+These variations can be cancelled automatically by using register CL.
+Vref is the sum of V (raw tuning) and O (fine tuning).
+On the M64282FP sensor, CL register does no exist, so the only way

 _**The registers at this address have exactly the same effect with the M64282FP sensor.**_